nanasci/nanasci.github.io/_pages/about.md

 * University of Electronic Science and Technology of China (UESTC)
 * Shenzhen Technology University (SZTU)
 * University of Chinese Academy of Sciences (UCAS)

+## Teaching Assistant
+CSCI3302 Introduction to Robotics at CU Boulder